+If you are contemplating between , it's important to know what the MD-PhD programs entail.
 The MD-PhD program allows you to obtain a dual degree in both medicine and research to become what is known as a physician-scientist or medical scientist.
 After graduation, students will receive a combined MD/PhD degree with advanced, hands-on research training and expertise in a particular field of their choice.

 When considering if this program is well suited to your strengths and interests, ask yourself a variety of questions.
 Are you fascinated by the unknown?
 Do you find yourself asking why and how?
 Are you interested in a disease or condition that is commonly treated by physicians?
 Do you want to make new discoveries and implement what you've learned?
-Do you want to combine scientific research with medicine?
-If you feel a definite drive and determination to pursue medicine and research at the same time, the MD-PhD program is a perfect option.
+Do you want to combine scientific research with medicine? ?
+If research is not your forte, perhaps MD-PhD programs are not for you.
+However, if you feel a definite drive and determination to pursue medicine and research at the same time, the MD-PhD program is a perfect option.

 PhD programs on offer vary from school to school, therefore, depending on the school you apply to, you may not necessarily have to train in laboratory research.
 The vast majority of MD-PhD students obtain their PhD in biomedical laboratory fields of study.
 This includes genetics, neuroscience, and immunology.
 However, some schools offer research in fields outside of the laboratory in fields such as economics, public health and sociology.